North Carolina Central University: No Ordinary, Common Barnyard Fowl

 Despite the 1960-1990 era that brought significant destruction to other parts of Durham, East Durham remained relatively intact and thrives today at the corner of Driver and Angier Street.
 East Durham grew with the old Durham Cotton Manufacturing Company at its center, and at present, mature trees form canopies over the historic streets where cottages, cozy bungalows, and gable-and-wing houses still stand.
 In 2009, East Durham was named one of the best ‘old house’ neighborhoods in the South.
 A resurgence of entrepreneurship, the continued presence of faith-based communities, and its charm and historic atmosphere make this neighborhood one both locals and visitors enjoy time and again.

 Next up is Sofia’s Pizza, a pizzeria with a delightful array of pies with local ties, especially the aptly named “East Durham” with applewood smoked bacon, collard greens, and fresh serrano peppers.
 Adventure awaits every weekend at the Durham Green Flea Market, where you’ll find churros, pupusas, and every trinket imaginable.
-Rich with Latinx and Hispanic cultural wares and culinary treats, it’s easy to get lost for hours in the sea of colorful flags, tents, and stalls.
+Rich with Latine and Hispanic cultural wares and culinary treats, it’s easy to get lost for hours in the sea of colorful flags, tents and stalls.